fp4php/functional/src/Doc/Md/Functions/Cast.md

   ```

 - #### asInt
-  Try cast integer like value
+  Try cast integer like value.
 Returns None if cast is not possible

   ```php
   /** @var Option<int> $result */